mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 1. data is manged as objects using an API with http verbs. operating on the whole object at once, cannot incrementally updateing portions of the object as you do with a file.
 2. objects reside in containers called buckets and each object is identified by a unique user-specified key (filename).
-3. each object contains data and meta data
-    - data:

 Note: